 NEW STUDY PLANNER 4.0 available for ALL LEVELS

 Candidates often ask if 6 months are sufficient to prepare for level 1 CFA exam.
 Well, it’s just enough.
 Especially if you apply the 'Safety-First Rule for CFA Exam Prep'.
 This studying strategy factors in more than 300 study hours and assumes a regular review of study content.

 Here it goes:

-"Plan your preparation safely to minimize the risk that your GOAL is NOT achieved.
-300 study hours – they’re just a benchmark, not a guarantee of success.
+"Plan your preparation safely to MINIMIZE the risk of FAILING to achieve your GOAL.
+300 study hours – it’s just a benchmark, not a guarantee of success.
 Aim for more than that, say 400 hours.
+Then, devote like 100 hours to regular revision.
 Even if it means you’ll need to forgo some of your free time.
-You give up this luxury to maximize the chances that your objective IS accomplished!"
+You give up this luxury to MAXIMIZE the chances of PASSING your EXAM!"

-Candidates are usually said to begin their preparation 4 months before their CFA exam.
-The average number of hours they spend studying over this period is about 300.
+Level 1 candidates usually begin their preparation 4 or 5 months before their CFA exam.
+The average number of hours they spend studying amounts to roughly 300.
 But what if 300 hours is simply not enough?
 What if it’s a prerequisite that cannot guarantee your success?
-Objectively speaking, it is hard to arrange more than 300 hours within 4 months, especially if you have a regular work, family, and your daily duties to take care of.
-And while it’s surely true that an average CFA candidate spends about 300 hours studying before the exam, the passing rate of just above 40% is also a fact.
+Objectively speaking, it is hard to arrange more than 300 hours within a period of 4 or 5 months, especially if you have a regular job, family, and your daily duties to take care of.
+And while it’s surely true that an average level 1 candidate spends about 300 hours studying before the exam, the low level 1 pass rates (ca. 20% to 40%) are also a fact.